AARP Medicare Plans Review

 AARP MedicareRx Preferred (PDP)

-This Part D plan from AARP comes with a weighted average monthly premium of $89 in 2021.
-Over 10% of all Medicare Part D beneficiaries are enrolled in the AARP MedicareRX Preferred plan in 2022, representing the second-largest share of Part D enrollment.2
+This Part D plan from AARP comes with a weighted average monthly premium of $99.45 in 2022.
+9% of all Medicare Part D beneficiaries are enrolled in the AARP MedicareRX Preferred plan in 2022, representing the second-largest share of Part D enrollment.2

 AARP MedicareRx Saver Plus (PDP)